By Suzy Strutner, managing editor

 Getting back to business as usual

-Douglass is hopeful that DuraMark’s customers will return to normal manufacturing levels for their lifts, fork trucks, power sprayers, lawn mowers, and other construction/agriculture equipment by the middle or end of May.
+Douglass is hopeful that DuraMark’s customers will start manufacturing their lawn mowers, construction equipment and the like by the middle or end of May.
 That would put DuraMark’s return to “normal” somewhere in mid-summer.

 “We’re always two to three weeks behind our customers: They produce, then three weeks later they run out of decals and call us,” he said. “[The return to normal production levels] is not going to be immediate for us.
-When states and businesses open back up, we likely won’t see an influx in volume until three weeks down the line.”
+When states and businesses open back up, we won’t see an effect until three weeks down the line.”

 “We’re always two to three weeks behind our customers: They produce, then three weeks later they run out of decals and call us. ...
-When states and businesses open back up, we likely won’t see an influx in volume until three weeks down the line.”
+When states and businesses open back up, we won’t see an effect until three weeks down the line.”